mejibyte/geolombia/README.md

 ## Compatibility

-This gem is currently only compatible with Ruby 1.9.3.
+This gem is currently only compatible with Ruby 1.9.3 and 2.0.0.

 ## Contributing